Lattesnow/ChIPSP/README.md

 The first file contains annotations for conventional ChIP-seq peaks.

-The second file contains annotations for ChIP-SP spatially linked regions.
+The second file contains annotations for ChIPSP spatially linked regions.

 ---